willza3/macOS-z97-pcmate/README.md

  <img src="https://ibin.co/4In2flcxe4x8.jpg"/>
 </p>

+⚠️ **This configuration is no longer maintained, but *should* continue to work for the forseeable future.**

 ## System Specifications
 Tested with macOS Mojave (10.14.x) but should work just fine with High Sierra (10.13.x)